Mass-assignment protection

 This Mass Assignment saves substantial amount of work for developers as they need not set each value individually.

 Threats

 In Mass Assignment, a malicious agent can attack and manipulate the data in various ways.
 It can send the tags which can make him assign various permissions which would otherwise be forbidden.
 For example, a database schema has a table "users" having field "admin" which specifies if corresponding user is admin or not.
 Malicious agent can easily send the value for this field to the server through HTTP request and mark himself as an admin.
 This is called Mass assignment vulnerability.
 It explores the security breaches that can be done using mass assignment.

 GitHub got hacked in 2012 by exploiting mass assignment feature.
-Homakov who attacked the GitHub gained private access to Rails by replacing his SSH with SSH key of one of the members of Rails GitHub.
+Homakov who attacked GitHub gained private access to Rails by replacing his SSH with SSH key of one of the members of Rails GitHub.

 Protection

 ASP.NET Core

 In ASP.NET Core use the Bind attribute.